pcraster/pcraster/documentation/pcraster_manual/sphinx/op_dynamicwave.rst

 Global options:

-The algortithm is influenced by the options :literal:`--manning` (default) or :literal:`--chezy`, to select the dynamic flow equation (see below for these equations).
+The algorithm is influenced by the options :literal:`--manning` (default) or :literal:`--chezy`, to select the dynamic flow equation (see below for these equations).

 Operation
 =========